(Photo courtesy of the Jewish Museum)

-The week after tattoo artist Henry Hate gave Amy Winehouse her famous pinup girl tattoo, she spontaneously came back to the shop and asked to walk his dog.
-"I gave her the lead [the leash] and told her she could, if she'd go with [Amy]," Hate tells me over the counter of his shop in Shoreditch, a trendy London neighborhood.
-"I had an American bulldog, and they're super stubborn."
+The week after tattoo artist Henry Hate gave Amy Winehouse her famous pin-up girl tattoo, she spontaneously came back to the shop and asked to walk his dog.
+"I gave her the lead and told her she could, if she'd go with her.
+I had an American Bulldog and they're super stubborn," Henry tells me over the counter of his shop in Shoreditch.

-"Off they went, and I thought Amy would just walk around the corner for 20 minutes, but she was gone for over an hour and a half, and when I looked at the clock, I was like, Holy shit," he says.
-"I started to panic and thought, What happens if my dog has been hit by a car?
+"Off they went, and I thought Amy would just walk around the corner for 20 minutes, but she was gone for over an hour-and-a-half, and when I looked at the clock I was like, 'Holy shit.'
+I started to panic and thought, 'What happens if my dog has been hit by a car?'
 I didn't have Amy's phone number or anything to go by."

-Sitting back in Hate's chair to get tattooed by him, surrounded by crucifixes and knifes, he tells me about the first day they met.
-It was – as ever with Winehouse, apparently – energetic and unplanned.
-"She said, 'I want a tattoo right now,' after ripping pages out of a pinup book in reception," he says, tattoo gun poised.
-"It was about three minutes in when I realized who it was.
-She was about 30 or 40 pounds lighter and a foot shorter than I'd imagined from that va, va, vroom voice.
+Sitting back in Henry's chair to get tattooed by him, surrounded by crucifixes and knifes, he tells me about the first day they met.
+It was – as ever with Amy, apparently – energetic and unplanned.
+"She said, 'I want a tattoo right now,' after ripping pages out of a pin-up book in reception," he says, gun poised.
+"It was about three minutes in when I realised who it was.
+She was about 30 or 40 pounds lighter and a foot shorter than I'd imagined from that vavavoom voice.
 I rang my boyfriend to tell him I was going to be home a bit late.
 She was very specific about what she wanted.
-She wanted it to look already old and used the words 'Sophia Loren' and 'silver-screen goddess.'
-She said what I did originally was too perfect, so I had to redo it."
+She wanted it to look already old, and used the words Sophia Loren and silver screen goddess.
+She said what I did originally was too perfect, so I had to re-do it."

 "I do think it's good, because it brings more people to her small, incredible body of work, which speaks for itself," he says.
 "How can that voice come out of a tiny Jewish girl?
 It's an anomaly.
 It's a three-headed snake driving a tricycle: just something you have to stop and look at.
 She gave people a perspective into the human condition through her lyrics and music, and connection is a very healing facet to human nature.
 If the exhibition brings insight into that, then hopefully they will stop looking at a caricature and start looking at a living, breathing human girl."

-"Amy was so charitable and so kind," Hate says of the exhibition.
-"I would like to think she is looking down, thinking, 'I would want this to happen.'
-With this next exhibition, they wanted to show a second chapter, going deeper than those preconceived ideas of what she was like.
-But also, because she is gone, there will always be this kind of ghost in the room at these things."
+"Amy was so charitable and so kind.
+I would like to think she is looking down thinking, 'I would want this to happen,'" Henry says of the exhibition.
+"With this next exhibition they wanted to show a second chapter going deeper than those preconceived ideas of what she was like.
+But also because she is gone, there will always be this kind of ghost in the room at these things."